 Travel to and from the event

-You can travel to and from the event free of charge on any Go Wellington or Valley Flyer bus service (excludes Airport Flyer) between 6am and 5pm on event day.
+You can travel to and from the event free of charge on any Metlink bus or train service between 6am and 3pm on event day.
 Simply show your event bib to the driver when boarding.

 The start village is at Frank Kitts Park.
 Registrations may be available for purchase on event day depending on what bibs are still available – this will be confirmed on our Facebook page on Saturday evening.
 There will not be the opportunity to switch between the Half Marathon, 10km or 6.5km on event day.